Family Forest Blog

 Since 2020, the Family Forest Carbon Program has experimented with different ways of selling carbon credits to balance ensuring the integrity of our credits and the viability of our program.
 These methods have ranged from traditional long-term offtake agreements to Advanced Market Commitments (AMCs), in which all or a portion of the price of a credit is paid up front.

-We have been working on a solution that works for both corporations and project developers, and benefits both people and the planet.
+We have been working on a solution that works for both corporations and project developers, and benefits both people and the planet: The American Forest Foundation Carbon Auction.
 We believe this new method of upfront investment will offer corporations lower prices, more insight into their purchase, and a pathway to make a truly transformative investment.
 It works like this:

-A company “orders” a certain volume of credits over a certain period of time.
+• A company “orders” a certain volume of credits via the auction.

 By buying credits this way, companies can benefit by: